zilishen/documentation/content/nms/nim/how-to/nginx/manage-resource-groups.md

 ## Default Systems Set

-All systems get added to a default Resource Group when registered.
-You can use this to set base-level permissions for all new systems that get added to Instance Manager before you add the system to a more specific set.
+When systems are registered with Instance Manager, they are automatically included in a default Resource Group.
+You can use this default group to set base-level permissions for new systems until they are added to a more specific group.

 ---